Workiva/over_react/doc/new_boilerplate_migration.md

 Includes all of [the constraints listed in the Boilerplate Updates section](#constraints), ignoring parts about backwards-compatibility.

-* Should be as visually uncluttered as possible
+* Should be as visually uncluttered as possible.

-* Should not wrap excessively for longer component names
+* Should not wrap excessively for longer component names.

 * Should be easy to transition between having and not having default props, and boilerplate shouldn't change shape drastically when doing so.